 In our work, we combine the technique of inductive conformal prediction, an efficient variant of CP, with the idea of credal self-supervised learning, leading to a method we dub \textit{conformal credal self-supervised learning} (\ccssl).
 Instead of deriving credal sets based on an ad-hoc estimate of the model confidence, we proceed from a possibilistic interpretation of conformal predictions \citep{DBLP:journals/ijar/CellaM22} to construct conformal credal labels.
-By this, pseudo-labels of that kind provide the validity guarantees implied by conformal predictors, laying a rigorous theoretical foundation for a set-valued pseudo-labeling strategy.
+By this, pseudo-labels of that kind provide the validity guarantees implied by conformal predictors, laying a rigorous theoretical foundation for a set-valued pseudo-labeling strategy and thus paving the way for more thorough theoretical analyses of self-training in semi-supervised learning.
 To enable learning from conformal credal self-supervision, we further provide an effective algorithmic solution for generalized empirical risk minimization on set-valued targets.
-An exhaustive empirical study on several benchmark datasets demonstrates the usefulness of our method for effective and reliable semi-supervised learning\,---\,leveraging well calibrated pseudo-supervision, it is shown to improve the state-of-the-art in terms of generalization performance.
+An exhaustive empirical study on several image classification datasets demonstrates the usefulness of our method for effective and reliable semi-supervised learning\,---\,leveraging well calibrated pseudo-supervision, it is shown to improve the state-of-the-art in terms of generalization performance.